Krannert Art Museum, University of Illinois

 Krannert Art Museum (KAM) at the University of Illinois Urbana-Champaign is the second-largest general fine arts museum in the state of Illinois.

-KAM’s collection contains more than 11,000 works of art from around the globe, spanning six millenia, from 4,000 BCE to the present.
-Nine collection galleries, including our ongoing installation of modern and contemporary art.
-Art Since 1948, present the arts of Africa, Asia, Europe, and the Americas to visitors year-round.
+KAM’s collection contains more than 11,000 works of art from around the globe, spanning six millenia, from 4,000 BCE to the present, and nine collection galleries, including our ongoing installation of modern and contemporary art.

 For more information and a full calendar of events, please visit the museum website.
 KAM is open five days per week, and admission is always free.
 Free group tours are available by request.

-Image: Trees Gallery of European Art, installation at Krannert Art Museum, 2020.
+Image: Art Since 1948, installation at Krannert Art Museum, 2023.
 Photo by Julia Nucci Kelly